Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 vncserver

-You’ll be prompted to enter and verify a password.
+The system will prompt you to enter and confirm a password.

-4. Create a startup script for your VNC server:
+4. Create a startup script for the VNC server:

 nano ~/.vnc/xstartup